ssrg-vt/NFM_2021/README.md

-# VVerification of Functional Correctness of Code Diversification Techniques
+# Verification of Functional Correctness of Code Diversification Techniques

 This is a tool that can be used to verify the functional equivalence between the vanilla and the diversified binaries